TebelloMotuba/Team-Future---NTSOEKHE/README.md

 # Project Overview
 This project aims to develop a basic distributed database management system, Ntsoekhe,  specifically tailored for use in the digital health sector.
-It should enable secure, efficient handling  and storage of health-related data across multiple distributed nodes, ensuring data integrity,  availability, and confidentiality
+It should enable secure, efficient handling  and storage of a patient's health data across multiple distributed nodes, ensuring data integrity,  availability, and confidentiality.

-The database has three nodes.
-The folders contains the three folders representing each node.
+The database is fragmented horizontally based on location/region.
+No replication.
+Each node stores its data locally using SQLite.
+Central node stores the patients information or patients residing in the central resgion of Lesotho.
+South node for South region patients and North node for North region patients.
+The achitecture used is peer-to-peer, with all nodes being equal and each node having its own server.

 # Tools Used: